rkulla/dotfiles/README.md

 Clone my code-snippets repo to ~/repos unless it's a work machine, in which case comment out the code-snippets line from install.sh

 Install Homebrew and if it's an m-chip mac, add the following to ~/.zprofile so brew and brew installed commands show in my $PATH
-  # Homebrew on apple silicon has a different location  (don't do this step on x86)
-  echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/rkulla/.zprofile
-  eval "$(/opt/homebrew/bin/brew shellenv)"
+  Note: Homebrew on apple silicon has a different location  (don't do this step on x86) echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/rkulla/.zprofile eval "$(/opt/homebrew/bin/brew shellenv)"